owid/owid-datasets/datasets/Historical World Population Prospects (UN, various years)/README.md

-# Historical UN Population Projections
+# Historical World Population Prospects (UN, various years)

 Global population projections are based on historical World Population Prospects Editions published by the United Nations (UN) across a number of periodic publications.